jonechenug/Hangfire-Chinese-Doc/background-methods/calling-methods-with-delay.rst

        () => Console.WriteLine("Hello, world"),
        TimeSpan.FromDays(1));

-:doc:`Hangfire Server <../background-processing/processing-background-jobs>` periodically check the schedule to enqueue scheduled jobs to their queues, allowing workers to perform them.
+:doc:`Hangfire Server <../background-processing/processing-background-jobs>` 定期检查计划任务并将其入队, allowing workers to perform them.
 By default, check interval is equal to ``15 seconds``, but you can change it, just pass the corresponding option to the ``BackgroundJobServer`` ctor.

 .. code-block:: c#